RickyWang1020/A_Star_Visualization/README.md

 # A* Shortest Path Finding Algorithm Visualizer

 ## About this program
-This is a small program written using Python (Pygame) that can visualize the process of A* shortest-path finding.
+This is a small program written with Python (Pygame) that can visualize the process of A* shortest-path finding.

 This program is developed on a MacOS device and can run on MacOS devices, but has not yet been tested on a Windows device.

 The shortest path gained by A* algorithm will be shown on the PyGame window, and the shortest path length will be shown in the Python Kernel.

 ## Requirements
-- Python
+- Python3
 - Pygame

 ## How to play